Marcus Thames: Detroit Tigers

 In 2007, the Tigers had him learn how to play first base during spring training in order to get him more at-bats during the season.
 On July 1, Thames hit a solo home run in the bottom of the eighth inning to score the only run in the game in a victory over the Minnesota Twins.
 On July 6, he hit the third grand slam of his career at Comerica Park against the Boston Red Sox.
 On July 8, Thames hit a 440-foot home run to center field off Daisuke Matsuzaka.
 It was his 10th homer in just 131 at-bats.

 During the 2008 season, Thames hit eight home runs in a seven-game stretch from June 11 to 17, becoming the first Tigers batter in team franchise history to achieve that feat.
-During that streak, he also homered in five consecutive games.
+During that streak, he also homered in five consecutive games which tied the franchise record (shared with four other players).
 On June 21, Thames hit a pinch hit, two-run go-ahead home run in the seventh inning against the San Diego Padres.

 When the Tigers released Gary Sheffield at the end of spring training in 2009, Thames was named the full-time designated hitter.
 However, he suffered a strained rib cage during batting practice on April 21 and was out until June 6.
 On August 9, Thames hit his 100th career home run.
 It took him just 1,549 at-bats to reach that mark, the fastest in MLB history.
 He was released from the Tigers at the end of the season after hitting .252 with 13 homers and 36 RBI.